A refinement of the coherence conjecture of Pappas and Rapoport: A refinement of the coherence conjecture (after Zhu)

 \begin{remark} In the above proposition, the ind-group scheme structure on $\mc{P}_Y^-$ relies on the condition $p\not \mid a_Y$.
 It is possible that this condition can be removed.
-However, we don't know an appropriate reference. \end{remark} Recall that $M_Y=\mr{Ad}_{t^{-h}}(G^\sigma)$.
-As a corollary of Theorem \ref{paraohoric_thm} and Proposition \ref{prop_3284932}, we have \begin{cor} $M_Y$ is a reductive algebraic group and $M_Y= \mc{P}_Y\cap\mc{P}_Y^{-}$. \end{cor}
+However, we don't know if there is an appropriate reference. \end{remark} Recall that $M_Y=\mr{Ad}_{t^{-h}}(G^\sigma)$.
+As a corollary of Theorem \ref{paraohoric_thm} and Proposition \ref{prop_3284932}, we have \begin{cor} We have $M_Y= \mc{P}_Y\cap\mc{P}_Y^{-}$, and $M_Y$ is a reductive group. \end{cor}

 Consider the full affine flag variety $\Fl=G(\mc{K})^\tau/ \mc{I}$ and the natural morphism $p_Y:\Fl\to \Fl_Y.$ Let $\mb{P}^1_j$ denote the image of the morphism $\mb{P}^1\simeq \mc{P}_{\hat{I}_\tau\setminus\{j\}}/\mc{I}\to \Fl$.
 For each $i\in Y$, let $\ms{L}_i$ denote the line bundle $\ms{L}(\Lambda_i)$ on $\Fl_Y$.
 Then, we have